Photosynq/PhotosynQ-Documentation/docs/tutorials/data-viewing.md

 ![Single Measurement.
 Use the Next and Previous buttons to navigate between measurements.](./images/data-viewing-single-measurement.png)

-::: tip
+::: tip Tip
-**Tip:** Viewing a single measurement allows you to verify a measurement and flag if necessary to indicate an insufficient quality, labeling error, etc.
+Viewing a single measurement allows you to verify a measurement and flag if necessary to indicate an insufficient quality, labeling error, etc.
 :::